2017–18 UConn Huskies women's basketball team: Stanford

 The UConn team opened their season on the road, playing in the Countdown to Columbus doubleheader against 10th-ranked Stanford.
 The Huskies had the good fortune to return three first-team All-American's (the only team in Division I women's basketball to do so this year).
 The fourth starter for the team, Nurse, was the starting guard on the Canadian Olympic team.
 The fifth starter was sophomore Dangerfield who had a good but uneven freshman year.
 However, she reached double figures in scoring halfway through the first quarter, and ended up hitting six of seven 3-point shot attempts.
 The Huskies opened up a 49–14 halftime lead.
-For the first time in four years, the opening game did not follow a successful national championship bid, so the team potentially could interrupt their back-to-back winning streak extending from 1993–94.
+For the first time in four years, the opening game did not follow a successful national championship bid, so the team potentially could interrupt their back-to-back winning streak extending from 1993 to 1994.
 That streak was never seriously threatened in this game is UConn ended up with the win 78–53.
 It was the 22nd consecutive year that UConn has won their opening game.